rangle/react-training/lessons/react-lifecycles.md

 ## What Do We Mean by "Lifecycle"?

 - Lifecycles are phases of an object's existence where we might want to add or replace logic
-- In some cases that logic replaces existing default logic

----

-## Categories

 ![Lifecycle Methods]({{"img/reactjs_component_lifecycle_functions.png"|absolute_url}})

 FIXME: Replace [this diagram](http://www.codevoila.com/uploads/images/201607/reactjs_component_lifecycle_functions.png) with a Rangle version

 ---